 Third Team 17% of prize fund

-Money is set aside for the Sweepstake Prize (for the club best predicting their finish time); four Tombola Prizes (drawn at random for teams not winning one of the other prizes) and MacMillan Nurses and Cancer Research.
+Money is set aside for the Sweepstake Prize (for the club best predicting their finish time - please note this award has become more difficult to judge as the number of race entries has grown and for this reason it will be judged in the week following the event); two Tombola Prizes (drawn at random for teams not winning one of the other prizes).
+Finally, there are donations to MacMillan Nurses and Cancer Research.
 These two charities were selected in perpetuity to receive money from the River Relay following the death of Tim Adam (Stragglers) and Peter Allan (Staines Strollers).

 Route Finding & Time Keeping

 Each team will be responsible for route finding, getting their runners to and from stages and recording their running times.
 Running times must be submitted to the Race Director at the end of the race.

 There will be MINIMAL marshalling en-route with the exception of changeover points.
 There will be random marshalling en-route to ensure fair play.

 Each team will be responsible for getting their runners to and from the changeover points.
 Please familiarise yourselves with the instructions for runners, drivers and for marshals which are linked from this page.

 Team make up and declarations

 Each team should be made up as follows: you must have not more than 3 senior men (aged 18-34), and you must have one woman.
 You can have as many women and vets as you like (so a team of all senior women, for